 Mr. Jacobs frequently speaks on cutting-edge intellectual property issues.
 For example, for the last several years he has participated in the Federal Judicial Center-Berkeley Center for Law & Technology’s education program for federal judges.

-Mr. Chu is a partner of Irell & Manella LLP.
-He was named The Outstanding Intellectual Property Lawyer in the United States in the first Chambers Award for Excellence, 2006.
+Morgan Chu is a partner of Irell & Manella LLP.
 Chambers has described Mr. Chu as “beyond doubt the most gifted trial lawyer in the USA,” who “delivers staggering results for clients.”

-Mr. Chu was Co-Managing Partner of the firm for two terms from 1997 to 2003 and has been a member of its Executive Committee since 1985.
-He is presently Chair of the Litigation Group.
+Mr. Chu was Co-Managing Partner of the firm for two terms from 1997 to 2003 and is presently Chair of the Litigation Group.